FENCING COACHES – A VITAL & VALUABLE RESOURCE

 Fencers are dependent on the knowledge, skills and enthusiasm of their coaches to become skilled and confident in the sport of fencing.
 The success of fencing clubs is strongly linked to the quality of their coaches.
 Competent coaching is the lifeblood of a successful fencing development program and is vital for the continued growth of our sport.

-There are three main coaching streams in which to develop as a coach
+There are three separate coaching streams to choose from.

 a.
 Initiation level: Community animators offer a limited length introductory program of basic fencing moves and concepts in a non-threatening, varied and playful way.
 The focus is on developing fundamental physical and mental skills while having fun with fencing related movements.

 b.
 Ongoing participation level: Community animators provide support for fencers of all ages to fence for fun, fitness and social interaction.

 a.
 Beginner level: Instructors take beginners beyond the community initiation stage to develop skills up to the completion of orange armband skills.

 b.
 Intermediate level: Instructors develop and refine the skills of fencers up to the completion of green armband skills.

 c.
 Advanced level: Instructors develop and refine the skills of fencers up to the completion of black (highest level) armband skills.